anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

        -  ID of the item
        -  7
     *  -  List name
-       -  Title or Url of the list
+       -  Title or Url of a list
        -  Sales
     *  -  User or group
-       -  Login, Email or Name of the User or Group.
+       -  Login, Email or Name of a User or Group.
 Also you can specify multiple items using semicolon ';' delimited
        -  :code:`user@contoso.com`
     *  -  Role Type
        -  permission levels: